Forging quantum data: classically defeating an IQP-based quantum test: Discussion

 \paragraph{Summary and outlook}

-In this paper, I have described a classical algorithm that passes the interactive quantum test described in \cite{shepherd_temporally_2009}.
-I have proven that a single iteration of the algorithm will return the underlying secret vector with probability $\nicefrac{1}{2}$, and empirically established that it is efficient.
-The immediate implication of this result is that the protocol from \cite{shepherd_temporally_2009} in its original form is no longer effective as a test of quantumness.
+Here we have described a classical algorithm that passes the interactive quantum test described in \cite{shepherd_temporally_2009}.
+We have proven that a single iteration of the algorithm will return the underlying secret vector with probability $\nicefrac{1}{2}$, and empirically shown that it is efficient.
+The immediate implication of this result is that the protocol in its original form is no longer effective as a test of quantum computational power.
 While it may be possible to reengineer that protocol to thwart this attack, this paper reiterates the value of proving the security of the verification step.
-Protocols with provable security are valuable on their own, but can also be used as building blocks for new, more complex results (see, for example, classically verifiable quantum computation in \cite{mahadev_classical_2018} building off the protocol of \cite{brakerski_cryptographic_2019}).
-As quantum hardware begins to surpass the abilities of classical machines, quantum cryptographic tools will play an important role in making quantum computation available as a service.
+Furthermore, while protocols for quantum advantage with provable classical hardness are valuable in their own right, they can also be used as building blocks for achieving new, more complex cryptographic tasks, like certifiable random number generation, secure remote state preparation, and even the verification of arbitrary quantum computations~\cite{brakerski_cryptographic_2019, alex2019computationallysecure, mahadev_classical_2018}.
+As quantum hardware continues to improve and to surpass the abilities of classical machines, quantum cryptographic tools will play an important role in making quantum computation available as a service.
 Establishing the security of these protocols is an important first step.

 \paragraph{Acknowledgements}